devonfw-tutorials/tutorial-compiler/documentation/Functions.md

  2. Second parameter:
     - **Optional**
     - **Type**- JSON object
-    - **Description**- It is the array of JSON-objects which contains name of a package, global or local installation, or array of npm arguments.
+    - **Description**- This parameter consists of three attributes.
+It is the array of JSON-objects which contains name of a package, global or local installation, or array of                        npm arguments.

-### Details
-In second parameter, you can add 3 attributes.

-- **Frist attribute**: It is optional and it is the name of a package.
+        * First attribute: It is optional and it is the name of a package.
                            Example: {"name": string }

-- **Second attribute**: It is optional and it is for global or local installation.
+        * Second attribute: It is optional and it is for global or local installation.
 Default is local, therefore false.
                             Example: {"global" : boolean }

-- **Third attribute**: It is optional and it is the array of npm arguments.
+        * Third attribute*: It is optional and it is the array of npm arguments.
                             Example: {"args": string[]}

-#### example
+#### Example:
-npmInstall("jump-the-queue/angular", {"name": "@angular/cli", "global": true, "args": ["--save-dev"]}) will run 'npm install -g --save-dev @angular/cli' in the directory 'jump-the-queue/angular'.
+* npmInstall("jump-the-queue/angular", {"name": "@angular/cli", "global": true, "args": ["--save-dev"]})
+will run 'npm install -g --save-dev @angular/cli' in the directory 'jump-the-queue/angular'.

-npmInstall("my-thai-star/angular")
+* npmInstall("my-thai-star/angular")
 will run 'npm install' in the directory 'my-thai-star/angular'

-Note:
+##### Note:
 1. Existing project is required to execute this command.
 2. The command for execution will be generated by Katacoda runner, so user will have to execute this command manually.